Chrysler 180: Later models

-In 1977, the car was for the first time officially badged as Chrysler-Simca in continental Europe (the Simca badge appeared on the bootlid, while the stylized Chrysler plate continued to adorn the front end).
+In 1977, the car was for the first time officially badged as Chrysler-Simca in continental Europe (the Simca badge appeared on the bootlid, while the stylised Chrysler plate continued to adorn the front end).
 The individual models were renamed to be in line with the newly launched Simca 1307/1308 series.
 While the first two digits in this model naming system stood for the base engine's displacement (1.6 L in the case of the Chrysler 160), the latter two represented the French fiscal class in which the car slotted.
 Thus, the 1.6 L model became the Chrysler-Simca 1609, as it fitted in the French 9 CV tax band (even though this model actually was dropped from the French market lineup), and the 1.8 L, slotting one class higher, became the Chrysler-Simca 1610, and was fitted with the vinyl roof and extra driving lamps from the 2.0 L model.
 However, in the UK, where only the 180 versions were marketed, it retained its name.
 To add to the confusion, the 2.0-litre retained its name in all markets.

 PSA takeover

 In 1979, the large Chrysler saw the sale of its parent company, Chrysler Europe, to the French PSA concern, due to Chrysler's financial difficulties.
 Some minor reshuffles in the range were made.
 The 1.8 L engine was discontinued—in France, 1610 now included the 2.0 L engine (which made it technically a "11 CV" car, but the name was not changed), while in Britain the 180 model was simply dropped, with the 2.0 L now being offered with either the manual or automatic transmission to mirror the continental lineup.
 A minor change of the exterior decals also occurred.
-From 1 August 1979, PSA decided to rename all previous Chrysler Europe cars as Talbots (and Talbot-Simcas in case of the French models, to capitalize on the established brand), and hence the Chrysler-Simca 1609 and 1610 became the Talbot Simca 1609 and 1610, and in Britain, the car became the Talbot 2 litre.
+From 1 August 1979, PSA decided to rename all previous Chrysler Europe cars as Talbots (and Talbot-Simcas in case of the French models, to capitalise on the established brand), and hence the Chrysler-Simca 1609 and 1610 became the Talbot Simca 1609 and 1610, and in Britain, the car became the Talbot 2 litre.
 The range was sold for only one year with the new names, as for 1981 PSA presented a replacement, the brand-new Talbot Tagora.
 Peugeot had originally intended to replace it with the Solara, the saloon version of the Alpine, which was launched in April 1980.

 The production of petrol-engine Talbot 1610 stopped at the Barreiros plant, but diesel versions continued under the Talbot badge until 1982 for the Spanish market.